 Public health focuses on the health of populations as a whole rather than on individuals.
 It deals with the behavioural, social and environmental factors that influence the health of populations.
 Public health has been defined as "the science and art of preventing disease, prolonging life and promoting health through the organised efforts of society".
 (Acheson 1988).

 ISD produces a wide range of information that contributes to understanding the health of Scotland's population.
-This includes information on the composition of the population, on material deprivation, on deaths, on aspects of inequalities, on the main causes of hospital admission and on the use of primary care (GP) services.
+This includes information on the composition of the population, on material deprivation, on deaths and the Scottish Suicide Information Database (ScotSID), on aspects of inequalities, on the main causes of hospital admission and on the use of primary care (GP) services.

 ISD publishes information on some of the behaviours that influence health, including use of alcohol and illegal drugs.
 Much of the information on health and health behaviours in Scotland comes from the Scottish Health Survey.
 Information on the Scottish Health Survey is available on the ScotPHO website.